-One of the prettiest places I’ve visited in Taiwan is the little town of Chishang 池上 in Taitung County, with its flat green rice fields surrounded by the mountains of the Eastern Rift Valley in the distance.
-Many people have taken to exploring Taitung by bicycle, but even if you are an amateur (or just lazy like me), Chishang is perfect for a little biking – here’s a look at some things to do in Chishang.
+One of the prettiest places I’ve visited in Taiwan to date is the little town of Chishang 池上 in Taitung County.
+With its flat green rice fields bordered by the mountains of the Eastern Rift Valley in the distance, it’s a lovely place for a day trip for anyone exploring the eastern coast of Taiwan.
+I spent a day cycling around this picturesque little town and put together this little guide to Chishang and things to do in Chishang.

-Chishang is not a very big place, and one popular and cheap way to get around is by cycling.
-Traffic isn’t heavy and some roads are even blocked off from vehicular traffic, so cycling is a nice way to navigate this little city.
-I rented my bike from a little stand next to Chishang Train Station for 100 NTD (S$4.20)
+Chishang is not a very big place, and a cheap and fun way to explore is by cycling.
+Traffic isn’t heavy and some roads are even blocked off from vehicular traffic.
+I rented my bike from a little stand next to Chishang Train Station for 100 NTD (S$4.20).

 Things to do in Chishang